 - To save time, get a map of the school.
 You don’t want to spend half your day trying to park or find the admissions office.

-- If you’re curious about a club, program or a sport, arrange to attend a practice, rehearsal, or meeting.
+- If your teen is curious about a club, program, or sport, arrange to attend a practice, rehearsal, or meeting.

 As a parent, you will certainly be welcome to accompany your child on the campus tour.
 And the admissions office may also welcome you at a group information session.

-The campus visit is really meant to help your child get a feel for the college.
-Your support is important to your child, but it is very important that she is able to explore the college on her own.
+Keep in mind that this campus visit is really meant to help your child get a feel for the college.
+Your support is important, but it is very important that your teen is able to explore the college on her own.
 If you’re traveling as a family, you should plan to occupy other family members with alternate activities while your college-bound student explores the campus in depth.

-Was it X College or Y University that had that excellent exercise equipment in the gym?
+Was it X College or Y University that had that excellent gym?
 Where did I talk to that helpful psychology professor?
 Your child may think she’ll remember everything, but she may be surprised how colleges start to merge after she’s seen a few.
-Talk in advance about how your child can record her impressions, and any crucial information, for future reference.
-Consider bringing a notebook and camera, if possible.
+Talk in advance about how your child can record crucial info, her impressions, and follow-up questions for future reference.
+Consider bringing a notebook and pen or figuring out which app will be best for jotting down notes while you’re visiting.

-Your child should make a list of what college characteristics are most important to her, so she knows what to look for when she arrives.
+Your teen should make a list of what college characteristics are most important to her, so she knows what to look for when she arrives.
+Don’t worry, she can update that list as she tours schools and learns more.
 Does your child feel overwhelmed in a large lecture hall?
 She should check out the class size.
 Does your child have her heart set on joining a sorority?
 She should see what the Greek system is like on campus.
 Is there a major that your child wants to pursue?
 She should talk to current students or professors in that department.